Road and Bridge

 Frequently Asked Questions

 Yes.
 Roads are maintained on a schedule but it changes based on the season and other factors such as inclement weather, snow, and other maintenance projects.
 If you would like to know when your road will be maintained you can call our office at (719) 589-6262.
-If you have a concern about a particular road, please submit a Road Conditions Report.
+If you have a concern about a particular road, please fill out a Report a Road Issue form.

 Alamosa County only maintains roads in the county road system.
 Not all roads in Alamosa County were formally adopted into the county road system and Alamosa County, by law, can only repair and maintain roads in the county road system.There are many miles of roads that are not maintained by the county, which means no grading or snow plowing, and even some public roads that are not maintained by anyone.